iq-coryp/documentation-testing/pages/api/pricing.md

 ---
 title: Pricing
 permalink: /api/pricing/
 tags: []
 keywords:
 audience:
-last_updated: 09-11-2015
+last_updated: 13-11-2015
 summary:
 ---

 {% include linkrefs.html %}

+## Overview

 Pricing information for products can be retrieved and managed using the Pricing API.